Charlotte Hornets on Yahoo! Sports - News, Scores, Standings, Rumors, Fantasy Games

-Steph Curry is famous in our area for 3s, so it was no surprise that he managed to pull off another one this week.
-Curry scored 28 points in Golden State's 113-103 win over the Charlotte Hornets Wednesday night and completed a personal trifecta.
-Thomas Wolfe, another North Carolina icon, once wrote
+DeMarcus Cousins scores 35 points and grabs 18 rebounds to lead the Kings past the scrappy Hornets, 109-106.
+Kemba Walker scores 26 points in the loss.

-Kemba Walker scores 26 points and hands out eight assists versus Warriors.
+There are only so many moments of truth in any team's basketball season, and the Charlotte Hornets do have 34 games left in the regular season.
+However, this upcoming West Coach trip feels of great consequence and ominously so.
+The Hornets play Tuesday in Portland, Ore., Wednesday in Oakland, Calif

-Coach Steve Clifford sent an interesting message to the Charlotte Hornets fan base Wednesday night.
-To sum up Clifford's comments, he essentially said, "Stop letting us off easy.
-Expect more from this team than just trying hard in a loss."
-Clifford's strong words came following a 113
+Kemba Walker scores 26 points and hands out seven assists versus the Kings.

 |W